zfoh/HaskellerZ/meetups/2012 01 19 - The bytestring library/bytestring-talk.md

  - The resulting code checks first, if there are 5 bytes free in the current buffer.
 If not, then it requests a new buffer.
 Otherwise, the character is encoded.
 Note the writing of the escaped characters is compiled down to the corresponding sequence of fixed `mov` operations.
+Nice.

 Some missing pieces in our library infrastructure
 =================================================